valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Users should write using any format they enjoy but by now Neanderthal is greatly recommended in part due to how easy it is to integrate other methods with it.
 With birb's observations some issues with EWIJSON were resolved and now Neanderthal is a format that plays very nicely with it.

-### Onyx Formats
+### Onyx Formatting Tricks
 Onyx has come up with interesting and reliable tricks for specialized uses.
 With RND we can actually have pseudo-random lists.
 Testing so far suggests with less than 10 members the list usually stays consistent, more members or simple words make it output more random, but still conceptually related things.
-This works better on Dragon, but the concept can be used to invoke lists of names on Griffin.
+This works better on Dragon, but the con cept can be used to invoke lists of names on Griffin.
 Updated January 2021.
 If any example has `()` replace them with `<>`.
 ```
 keys: monsters, forest
 Many monsters live in the forest.
 [RND<monsters>: slime, goblin, orc, Ent, giant carnivorous sloth, pixie, beholder.]